 Based on ORSANCO's biological data, the entire river fully supports aquatic life based on direct measures of the biological community.
 Most parameters assessed through ORSANCO's clean metals and bimonthly sampling programs are also at levels that support aquatic life.
-However, there are instances when areas of the river have decreased levels of dissolved oxygen or elevated water temperature, conditions which can cause stress in fish.
+There are instances which can cause stress in fish; however, there is evidence of positive fish population trends related to water quality improvements in the Ohio River.
+Fish species groups that have shown positive trends since 1991 include groups such as suckers, sunfishes, and shiners.